 Grande Ronde Academy is committed to developing the hearts, souls and minds of our students through our educational programs.
-Our core curriculum uses Biblically-based A Beka Book, Inc. while reading curriculum comes from Bob Jones University and MosDos Press.
-Bible lessons are taught daily using ASCI curriculum, Purposeful Design Publications, and others as approved by the Board of Directors, imparting an emphasis on Godly character development in all grades.
+Our core curriculum uses Biblically-based materials from A Beka Book, Inc., Bob Jones University, MosDos Press, ASCI Purposeful Design Publications, and others as approved by the Board of Directors, imparting an emphasis on Godly character development in all grades.
 Technology and art are integrated into our daily core curriculum.
 Keyboarding is taught in the early grades utilizing programs that make it fun and easy to learn.

-The Terra Nova, ACSI Edition, Achievement Test is administered to students each spring.
+The standardized achievement tests are administered to students each spring.
 This standardized test covers several academic areas.
 The school uses these scores to help teachers, parents and administrators evaluate the effectiveness of the curriculum, improve the quality of instruction and learning for all students and make informed decisions to promote the child's academic growth.

 As an interdenominational Christian school, all Biblical teachings are Christ-centered with the purpose of enriching the lives of our students by showing them the love of Jesus Christ.
 Chapel service is held weekly for all grades, with a different class leading Chapel each week.
 Families are always welcome!